langhorst/justinlanghorst.com/content/posts/2022/castle-peak-100k-2021/index.md

 ## Pre-Race.

 We took some time preparing a few nights before the race so we wouldn't be up the night before making sure our bags were ready.
 This is smart.
-I don't usually do this, but I would absolutel recommend it.
-And I would absolutely recommend it.
+I don't usually do this, but I would absolutely recommend it.
 For me, it eliminates a potential source of stress and allows for better sleep the night before the race.

 {{< figure src="castle-peak-100k-drop-bag-prep-20210812.jpg" title="Drop Bag Prep / Tahoe City, California / 2021.08.12" alt="Preparing drop bags for the Castle Peak 100K, 2021" >}}